fupiao1998/TransformerSOD/README.md

 }
 ```
 ## Concat
-If you think there is a problem to discuss, please contact me via issue on github or my email :maoyuxin@mail.nwpu.edu.cn.
+If you think there is a problem to discuss, please contact me via issue on github or my email: maoyuxin@mail.nwpu.edu.cn.

 At the same time, we hope that our framework can include more transformer-based work for SOD tasks, so please stay tuned for our updates.
 Pulling requests are also welcome!